 Graduate Research Assistants aid with implementing research that is being conducted in the Nutrition department.
 Graduate students with research interests matching with that of current research, or specific skills that complement ongoing research, are more appropriate for research assistantships.

-Public Health Nutrition Graduate Student Awards
+Community Nutrition and Public Health Nutrition Graduate Student Awards

 Some financial assistance awards are specific for Public Health Nutrition graduate students.
 These include: